Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Matrix correction of aberrations

 \subsection{The distortion matrix}

-\alex{To reveal the isoplanaticity of the reflected wave-field,} each aberrated wave-front contained in the reflection matrix \al{$\mathbf{R}'_{ux}(z)$} \wi{[Fig.~\ref{fig:matrix_D}\wi{(g)}]} should be decomposed into two components: (\textit{i}) a geometric component described by $\mathbf{Q}_{0}(z)$, which contains the ideal wave-front induced by the virtual source $\rin$ that would be obtained in the homogeneous medium used to model the wave propagation [Fig.~\ref{fig:matrix_D}\wi{(h)}]; (\textit{ii}) a distorted component due to the mismatch between the propagation model and reality [Fig.~\ref{fig:matrix_D}\al{(i)}].
-A key idea is to isolate the latter contribution by subtracting, from the experimentally measured wavefront, its ideal counterpart. \alex{Mathematically, this operation can be done by means of an Hadamard product between \al{$\mathbf{R}'_{ux}(z)$} and $\mathbf{Q}^*_{0}(z)$}:
+\alex{To reveal the isoplanaticity of the reflected wave-field,} each aberrated wave-front contained in the reflection matrix \al{$\mathbf{R}'_{ux}(z)$} \wi{[Fig.~\ref{fig:matrix_D}(a)]} should be decomposed into two components: (\textit{i}) a geometric component described by $\mathbf{Q}_{0}(z)$, which contains the ideal wave-front induced by the virtual source $\rin$ that would be obtained in the homogeneous medium used to model the wave propagation [see dashed lines in Fig.~\ref{fig:matrix_D}{(a)}]; (\textit{ii}) a distorted component due to the mismatch between the propagation model and reality [Fig.~\ref{fig:matrix_D}(b)].
+A key idea is to isolate the latter contribution by subtracting, from the phase of the experimentally measured wave-field, its ideal counterpart. \alex{Mathematically, this operation can be done by means of an Hadamard product between \al{$\mathbf{R}'_{ux}(z)$} and $\mathbf{Q}^*_{0}(z)$}: